IanAWatson/Molecular_Property_Profile/README.md

 [iwdescr](https://github.com/IanAWatson/LillyMol-4.0-Bazel/blob/master/src/Molecule_Tools/iwdescr.cc)
 which generates over 200 simple, and usually interpretable molecular descriptors.
 But any such tool can be used.
-All that is needed is that the result be tabular data, that can be read by Pandas.
+All that is needed is that the result be tabular data, and that can be read by Pandas.

 In a large collection, computation may take a long time, the resulting data file may be large, and these calculations may be awkward.
 Depending